 This project was a collaborative, design-led research project between Kyoto Design Lab (D-Lab) and the Department of Advanced Fibro Science, Kyoto Institute of Technology (KIT) and the Royal College of Art’s Textiles Programme (RCA).
 The project involved an initial one-week workshop, followed by a 6-month research associateship within KIT’s D-Lab – an innovation incubator delivered through practical design methodologies and interdisciplinary collaboration.
-The work designed and produced during the research associateship was exhibited in both London and Tokyo in 2017.
+The work designed and produced during the research associateship was exhibited in London and Tokyo.

 The focus of this project was to investigate the possibility of re-engineering Chirimen, a traditional ‘intelligent’ silk fabric being woven in the Tango Peninsula, in northern Kyoto Prefecture.
 Varying the weave structure itself and the introduction of PTT, a thermoplastic polymer, enabled the creation of a hybrid textile of silk, which is hydrophilic and Polytrimethylene terephthalate (PTT), which is hydrophobic.
 This hybrid textile's structure offered new product applications for Chirimen silk within the healthcare context against a background of industry decline and shrinking markets for this highly sophisticated textile.